chahh9808/chahh9808.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Ph.D. student in <a href="https://nmsl.kaist.ac.kr/">Networking & Mobile Systems Lab</a> at <a href="https://nmsl.kaist.ac.kr/">Korea Advanced Institute of Science and Technology (KAIST)</a>, advised by professor <a href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>.
+I am currently a research intern at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/">Microsoft Research Asia</a> (2025-2026), advised by professor <a href="https://www.cs.utexas.edu/~lili/">Lili Qiu</a>.
 I was a research intern at <a href="https://inbodyusa.com/">InBody</a> (2020),  and I received my B.S. in Electrical Engineering from KAIST with <strong>Magna Cum Laude</strong>.
-### Passionate about developing on-device AI systems, aim to create cutting-edge, adaptable, and efficient software for real-world environments.
+### Passionate about developing on-device AI soulution, aim to create cutting-edge, adaptable, and efficient software for real-world environments.
 Please reach out to collaborate 😃